gchure/phd/src/chapter_06/section_02_epAI.md

 this degeneracy, we now turn to some previous data from the *lac* system in order to determine the value of $\Delta\varepsilon_{AI}$ in for the induction of the Lac repressor.
-Specifically, we consider two previous sets of work from: (1) Garcia and Phillips (n.d.) and (2) Brewster et al. (2014), both of which measured fold-change with the same simple repression system in the absence of inducer ($c=0$) but at various repressor copy numbers $R$.
+Specifically, we consider two previous sets of work from: (1) @garcia2011  and (2) @brewster2014, both of which measured fold-change with the same simple repression system in the absence of inducer ($c=0$) but at various repressor copy numbers $R$.
 The original analysis for both data sets assumed that in the absence of inducer all of the Lac repressors were in